 This means you will have coverage for a pre-existing condition if you need to cancel/interrupt your trip.
 You get this by purchasing the policy within 'x' days the company requires (this varies for different companies), after the first payment towards your trip is made.

 No, this does not apply to a policy purchased within the required time frame.
+A detailed explanation of eligibility requirements and benefits is available in our guide on Pre-Existing Condition Waiver travel insurance.

 INF plans boast they offer "full" coverage for pre-existing conditions.
 This can be a little misleading.
 Firstly, any regular treatment or medication that is required by the condition is never covered.
 The main advantage to the INF Elite and INF Premier is that they cover sudden illness/injury regardless of whether it is pre-existing or not.
 The only difference is that a pre-existing condition will be covered with a higher deductible at at a lower maximum than any other "new" illness or injury.
 However, coverage is not limited to an emergency or life-threatening situation.